 In addition to the five factors discussed above, here are a couple of other things plus size pole dancers may want to consider when thinking about which pole to purchase for home use.

 If you are considering a smaller diameter pole, it may be possible to have it reinforced.
 This is only possible with a permanently mounted pole mind you, but it may help to put your mind at ease.

 Reinforcement is most likely to be needed with a very small diameter model (1.5").
 Also, the longer your pole, the better idea it is to have it reinforced.

 To provide this extra reinforcement, a solid steel rod slightly smaller than the diameter of your pole is inserted into the hollow outer tube before installation, providing additional strength and stability.

 If you're purchasing a permanent dance pole, you can ask the

 manufacturer about supplying a solid reinforcement for the interior.
 If this is not possible, or if the shipping cost is prohibitive (it will be heavy!) you may be able to purchase a length of solid tubing from a local metal supply shop or hardware store and install it yourself when you're ready to put your pole up.

-Something else for plus size pole dancers to think about is whether or not they're going to be able to do the installation on their own.
+Something else for plus size pole dancers to think about is whether or not you're going to be able to do the installation on your own.